 When shopping for any item with moving or electrical parts, it's always a good idea to take into consideration what happens if something does go wrong.
 The length and coverage of a warranty says more about the manufacturer’s confidence in their own product than any words could.
 While many companies will hide their warranty in the back of their website somewhere, we are proud to offer what we consider to be the best warranty in the world.
 The warranty on the QOD covers three years on the entire caddy as well as the battery, and all service requests are handled by our team in the USA located on both coasts of the country.
 Please click here to read the details of our warranty.

 For many golfers, size and weight are not critical factors in buying an electric caddy, they are just "nice to haves".
 For others with small cars, limited space in their trunk, those who travel to the course with a friend or spouse, or even store their caddy in their golf club locker, a caddy that folds down easily and becomes very compact is much more important.
 Most companies will provide the size and weight of their caddies in easy to find places on their website.
 But we also recommend looking for photos of the caddy in its folded position as many companies do not mention the fact that the caddy needs to be disassembled and the accessories removed before it can "fold" down.
-As we're sure you know by now, the QOD is the smallest electric golf caddy in the world and it folds down quickly and easily.
+As we're sure you know by now, the Q1-6 non-remote caddy is the smallest electric golf caddy in the world and it folds down quickly and easily.
 When folded, it is only 13" high, 14.5" wide, and only 17.5" long.
-It weighs 26 lbs. and ALL of the accessories will remain attached when folded so you'll never lose or forget your accessories again.
+It weighs 30 lbs, and ALL of the accessories will remain attached when folded so you'll never lose or forget your accessories again.
+The dimensions of the remote Q2 Electric Golf Caddy are the same except for 2 inches wider.
+The anti-tip wheel is also removable on the Q2 for folding purposes.
 This video demonstrates how easy it is to set up and fold down the QOD Golf Caddy.